The Fürst Lab

 of the group @ UG

-The screening systems we initially intend to employ are particularly suitable for tailoring stability and binding affinities, but we aim to also tackle the challenging task of enzyme design.
+The screening systems we intend to employ are particularly suitable for tailoring stability and binding affinities, but we aim to also tackle the challenging task of enzyme design.
 Resulting from a strong believe in the transformative potential of synthetic biology, we are particularly interested in enzymatic functions enabling the manipulation of genetics and bio-orthogonal chemistry.
 Accordingly, our research generates workflows in which computationally designed enzyme variants are screened for the biocatalytic production of modified cofactors, nucleotides, and DNA/RNA, intended to create commercially valuable molecules, and for synthetic biology and biomedical applications.

 Maximilian JLJ Fürst